 Depending on the organization’s goal, this metric will look different for different programs.
 By definition, most organizations are already tracking these core business outcomes, and simply need to correlate the data with employee wellness program participation.

 So, what’s the best way to optimize the value on investment of wellness programs?
 In most cases, it is simply a matter of improving employee engagement and utilization in the wellness program that has been put into place.
 There are several tried-and-true methods.

 - Multiple channels of communication: Employees cannot participate in programs that they are not aware of.
-Organizations can get better engagement by making sure to inform employees of the program through a broad range of communication channels, such as emails, internal communication tools, flyers, social media, etc. Generating excitement through word-of-mouth is another effective channel to recruit participants.
+Organizations can get better engagement by making sure to inform employees of the program through a broad range of communication channels, such as emails, internal communication tools, videos, flyers, push notifications, social media, etc. Generating excitement through word-of-mouth is another effective channel to recruit participants.

-- Variety of offerings: The most successful wellness programs have a wide range of offerings available to participants.
+- Variety of offerings: The most successful wellness programs have a wide range of benefits available to participants.
 This is because people have different needs, and they will only engage in a program if it addresses those needs.
-A good program should include all major markers of holistic wellness, such as mental health, physical activity, stress management, and nutrition, and is delivered through a variety of programs such as webinars, activity tracking, and informational articles.
+A good program should include all major markers of holistic wellness, such as mental health, physical activity, stress management, and nutrition, and is delivered through a variety of programs such as webinars, activity tracking, challenges, and informational articles.

 - Leadership support: A study from the Health Enhancement Research Organization (HERO) found that leaders of top-scoring organizations that publicly recognized employees for healthy actions and outcomes and served as role models for prioritizing health and work/life balance were more likely to report employee health improvements and medical cost improvements relative to organizations that did not have public recognition from leadership.
 Programs without leadership support and engagement are simply checking the box.
 By having leadership involved, the organization is truly building up its culture of health.